 - A. Attached and detached units.
-Accessory dwelling units may be attached to the principal building or detached from the principal building in a separate building on the same lot, subject to all applicable standards including the dimensional standards in Table 2.3.3-A Comprehensive Dimensional Standards Table. - B. Maximum floor area.
-The maximum floor area for an accessory dwelling unit is 750 square feet.
+Accessory dwelling units may be permitted as attached to the principal building or detached from the principal building in a separate building on the same lot, subject to all applicable standards including the dimensional standards in Table 2.3.3-A Comprehensive Dimensional Standards Table. - B. Maximum floor area.
+Each accessory dwelling unit must be no larger than 750 square feet.